(This is a rewrite of the earlier post on Educational Fideism)

 (Antonio Machado, from ‘Proverbios y Cantares’ in Campos de Castilla, 1912)

-Ah the great education debate: the trads versus the progs.
+Ah the great education debate: the trads, the progs, the prags.
 As if teaching were not emotionally exhausting enough.

 This weekend, it occurred to me, that the differences between the trad, prog and prag ideas are quite minor in comparison to the great mistake that they all have in common.
 And thus, I am proud to announce that I am none-of-the-above.
 I am an educational fideist.
-If you would like to put on some clothes, please join me.
+If you would like to, please join me.

 I would like to persuade you that the great mistake that all self-identified parties in the current debate are guilty of is using consequentialism to justify education.
 This consequentialism comes in different forms of course, but it is consequentialism nonetheless.
 And given that consequentialism is fundamentally flawed, so are the ideas of the trads, progs, and prags.
 The overall effect is of legions of Don Quixotes valiantly battling with windmills.